 For web designers, drop shadows are as old as time.
 However, it’s the new spin that web design takes.
 Along with the gallop of web technologies, the long-standing drop shadows now find their new implementations.
 In 2018, the employment of drop shadows will skyrocket as web design trends 2018 re-embrace the importance of turning the web into a 3-dimensional space.

-If you have lots of intertwining, overlapping and ‘floating’ elements, showing what’s most important there is vital.
+If you have lots of intertwining, overlapping, and ‘floating’ elements, showing what’s most important it is vital.
 In addition to such means as color and size, why don’t we cast the fear of outdatedness aside and re-embrace the depth?
 Then, we can simply show what’s in the foreground, and what’s behind.
-By this, we not only add to the aesthetics of the page but also boost UX by providing the much-needed clarification.
+By this, we not only add to the aesthetics of the page but also boost UX by providing much-needed clarification.

 So, what’ll be the right way to use depth on 2018 websites?
 Here come a couple of tips to help you do it the 2018-ish way:

-- Firstly, let skeuomorphism rest in peace.
+Firstly, let skeuomorphism rest in peace.
 The shadows you use should not be realistic.
-So, create the feel, the illusion of the depth, nothing more.
+So, create the feel, the illusion of depth, nothing more.

-- Thirdly, why don’t you experiment with it?
-For example, let’s play around color.
+Thirdly, why don’t you experiment with it?
+For example, let’s play around with color.
 No one ever saw pink shadows?
 Then, use them as hover image effects on your website.
 ‘Wow’-effect guaranteed 😉

 So, if you go for complex layouts and superimpose design elements, sprinkle them with some sense of depth.
 By simply dropping shadows here and there, you’ll boost the UI and help your users see what’s most important over there.